torbencarstens/container-workshop/README.md

 ## Linux namespaces

+Namespaces allow us to separate certain resources for a process from all other processes.

 > A  namespace  wraps a global system resource in an abstraction that makes it appear to the processes within the namespace that they have their own isolated instance of the global resource.
 >
 > Changes to the global resource are visible to other processes that are members of the namespace, but are invisible to other processes.